zentechnologygroup/pvt-cpp/utils/units.md

 The library performs some validations, concretely those related to the names and symbols.
-In that sense, neither the physical quantities nor the unit cannot have the same names or symbols.
+In that sense, neither the physical quantities nor the units cannot have the same names or symbols.

 The exception `domain_error` is thrown if a duplicated name or symbol is detected.
 These checking are lazily done in running time, at the